victornemenike/neural-crest-deep-learning/README.md

 ### Sequence-to-function modelling with gReLU

-The sequence-to-function model used is a convolutional tower followed by a Multi-head perceptron (MLP) layer architecture
+The sequence-to-function model used is a convolutional tower followed by a Multi-head perceptron (MLP) layer architecture.
+This model was implemented in the [gReLU](https://github.com/Genentech/gReLU) Python package developed by Genentech ([Lal et al., 2024](https://www.biorxiv.org/content/10.1101/2024.09.18.613778v1)).
+Before training the model, the data from converted into a `anndata` type ([Virshup et al., 2024](https://joss.theoj.org/papers/10.21105/joss.04371)).
+The regulatory motifs for Zebra fish (Danio Rerio) were obtained from the [`SwissRegulon Portal`](https://swissregulon.unibas.ch/data/dr11/dr11_weight_matrices) as produced by [Baranasic et al. 2022](https://doi.org/10.1038/s41588-022-01089-w).

+Furthermore, the regulatory motifs (weight matrices) were converted from its original TRANSFAC 'matrix.dat' file into a MEME motif file by using the `transfac2meme` motif conversion utility from the [`The MEME Suite`](https://web.mit.edu/meme_v4.11.4/share/doc/transfac2meme.html).
+The final MEME file has been stored in the `data` folder as `danRer11.meme`.
+The training of the convolutional tower archiecture can be found in the `multi_task_model_ConvMLPModel.ipynb` Jupyter notebook in the [notebooks](https://github.com/sasselab/Rotation_VictorEmenike_2025-03-03/tree/main/notebooks) folder.
+All training where done in a GPU.

 ![seq2fxn_modelling](media/seq2fxn_modelling.svg)